jvcByte/borrowFi/README.md

 > **Note**: This is a playground project for experimenting with Web3 technologies.
 It's not intended for production use.

-A simple decentralized finance (DeFi) interface built with modern web technologies to explore blockchain interactions.
+A simple decentralized application to demonstrats how borrowing works on blockchain.

 ## 🧰 Tech Stack